AdenWhitworth/checkmate_Back-End/README.md

 - **Matchmaking & Game Room Management**: Create, join, and manage game rooms, making it easy to start games with friends.
 - **Player Stats & Ranking System**: Track player performance and compare ELO rankings with friends, updating results in real-time.
 - **In-Game Chat Support**: Use real-time chat to communicate with your opponent during matches.
-- **Game Persistence**: Stay in the game, even if you loose connection, with a reliable rejoin feature.
+- **Game Persistence**: Stay in the game, even if you lose connection, with a reliable rejoin feature.
+- **AI Bot Matchmaking**: Create and manage games against skill-based AI bot opponents, offering tailored practice to improve strategic skills.
+- **Best Move Hint**: Receive strategic guidance with best move hints powered by the master-level AI bot, helping you learn and improve during gameplay.

 ## Technologies Used